Ramesh Dahal: Writing

 He started writing song lyrics as a teenager in 1990, when he was still at school.
 In 2000, his first song 'Pheri Timro Samjnale' was recorded; in the following year, the song "Phool Ko Thunga" with music by Ram Thapa and lyrics by Dahal was recorded for Radio Nepal.
 He has recorded more than 300 songs, and published two collections of his songs.
 He won the Nationwide Modern Song competition organized by Radio Nepal in 2009 and again in 2020.
+He is cited to write social songs.
+His writing focuses on uprooting social misdoings.

 He has published articles about the effect of music and its role in society, in English and Nepali newspapers.
 He has published two anthologies of lyrical poems, named Baluwako Ghar and Hiunko Phool.

 His song lyrics focus on social issues, such as the concept of chhaupadi (menstrual taboo), and patriotic themes.
 He has cited the works of Madhav Prasad Ghimire, Rajendra Thapa, Kiran Kharel, and Bhairab Nath Rimal 'Kadam', as well as English language song writers Sam Cooke and Bob Dylan, as sources of inspiration.